Meieww7/inf_428_hw_1/README.md

 I disassembled and solved the first challenge from the first task.
 I drew the visual on paper.
 I think, I'll redraw it and upload it later. (when I learn and figure out this drawing program).
 As I read the task, I came up with two solutions to this problem at once, implemented the one that seemed more concise.

 ### Day 3 Wednesday:
+Today I solved the other two problems from the first task.
+I solved them on the litcode 2 years ago, so in fact it didn't take much time.